Sittingbourne

 Ownership:

 Also known as Smeed & Dean’s and Murston Works.
 Smeed, Dean and Co. were a horizontally-integrated company producing cement, lime, bricks, fruit and jam.
 The company was the largest producer of London Stock bricks, and the brick plant at Sittingbourne, at one time Britain’s largest, continues in business today.
 Currently owned by Weinerberger, it is still called Smeed Dean Plant.
 The stock brick process used both clay and chalk, and Portland cement making was started as a sideline in 1858, with wet process bottle kilns.
 By 1876 there were eight of these, making around 220 t/week.
 Another 12 had been added by 1898, giving a total capacity of 550 t/week.
-In 1902, the bottle kilns were replaced with a block of twenty chamber kilns, giving Davis’ 1907 capacity of 600 t/week.
-After this, rapid expansion took place, with a total 50 chamber kilns in place by 1914.
-These remained in operation until the rotary kilns were installed.
-The original rotary coolers (dimensions unknown) were replaced with recycled Wouldham (Essex) kilns in 1940 and 1948.
+Around the turn of the century, the plant's capacity was greatly expanded by installation of Batchelor kilns.
+During 1900-1902, the bottle kilns were replaced with three blocks of six Batchelor kilns (581 t/week).
+During 1906-1909 a range of 23 more was added (607 t/week).
+Davis’ 1907 capacity of 600 t/week is an underestimate; it was 740 t/week by the end of 1906.
+A further range of 15 was added in 1911 (312 t/week), and another 16 were added in 1921 (422 t/week), the latter being among the last chamber kilns to be installed in Britain.
+These remained in operation until the rotary kilns were installed, continuing the practise of 6-day working until 1924.
+The renovation of the plant by FLS began with installation of new cement silos and packing plant in 1921, and the rotary kilns, complete with power plant, coal handling and finish mills, from 1926.
+The plant was shut down during WWII from 9/1941 to 1945.
+The original coolers (dimensions unknown) were replaced with recycled Wouldham (Essex) kilns in 1940 and 1948.
 The plant never had a rail link, and used the increasingly silted Milton creek for water transport originally.
 Available reserves were nearly exhausted by 1970 and the plant was one of those earmarked for replacement by Northfleet.
 The cement plant site was cleared in 1973 and redeveloped.
 The clay pits are flooded, and the chalk quarries are waste land.

 Power supply